ST3ALTHY-0/GigaLearnCPP-Leak/README.md

 -------------
 # This is the version that cheaters decided to leak :(

+### Forked version of GigaLearnCPP from ZealanL
+I modified this for my own use, feel free to copy whatever, at this point everything important was written by ZealanL, or copied straight from GigaLearnCCP (whomever wrote that).

 ### This library was intended to be private, but apparently we can't have nice things.

 A trusted former GigaLearn user (with source code access) decided to join the cheaters and then share around this library, now it's public.